datamapio/story/election/naming.md

 In more detail:
-1. Tidy EXT
+Point 1.
+Tidy EXT
 - cleaned data
 - with no added columns (eg.  no % column when there is no % column in the EXT)

-4. Transform DATA
+Point 4.
+Transform DATA
 - Computed Variables / Columns (e.g. %)
 - Computed Observations (e.g. Totals = vbm and elec_day together)
 - Subsetting the data (take only a sample)
 - Normalizing data (divide car accidents by population)

-5. SMALL DATA
+Point 5.
+SMALL DATA
 - Drop columns (when not needed in the visualization)
 Maybe this can be automated.
 The columns not used get highlighted and one can drop them individually or all together? (edited)